VariantSync/FeatureTraceRecording/README.md

 By default, the following examples are executed in this order:

 1. Motivating Example
-    - Alice's part of the motivating example shown in Figure 2 in the paper.
+    - Alice's part of the motivating example shown in Figure 1 in the paper.
     - Bob's part of the motivating example shown in Figure 3 in the paper.
 As the synchronisation of code and feature traces across clones is subject to future work, this example simulates how we envision the synchronisation.
-2. Code Change Patterns from the Evaluation (Section 6): As there are sometimes several ways for reproducing a pattern (e.g., depending on the presence of an outer presence condition), some patterns are shown multiple times.
+2. Edit Patterns from the Evaluation (Section 5): For each pattern we show how to reproduce it in the general case and when an outer scope (eg., a method) is already assigned the target mapping.
 We omitted AddIfdef* as it is just a repitition of AddIfdef with arbitrary contexts and code fragments.
 As AddIfdefElse has to be reproduced using two variants, we need two different examples here, one for the if-branch and one for the else-branch.

-    - _AddIfdef_
-    - _AddIfdefElse_IfBranch_
-    - _AddIfdefElse_ElseBranch_
-    - _AddIfdefWrapElse_
-    - _AddIfdefWrapThen_
-    - _AddNormalCode_nonvariational_ (Adding code that belongs to all clones.)
-    - _AddNormalCode_outerpc_ (Adding code without any associated trace into a tree-optional scope that is already traced.)
-    - _RemNormalCode_null_ (Removing code that does not have a presence condition)
-    - _RemNormalCode_notnull_ (Removing code that has a feature trace and thereby a presence condition)
-    - _RemIfdef_
+## If You Cannot Get it Running ...
+..., you can find screenshots of the prototype's output in the docs folder:

+- [docs/Alice.png](docs/Alice.png): Shows the output for Figure 1 in the paper.
+Alice performs several edits to the `pop` method.
+- [docs/Bob.png](docs/Bob.png): Shows how synchronising Alice's changes to Bob's variant would look like.
+As the synchronisation of code and feature traces across clones is subject to future work, this example simulates how we envision the synchronisation.
+- [docs/Patterns.png](docs/Patterns.png): Shows how our tool can reproduce the edit patterns described in the paper.

 ## Interesting Code Locations